Addressing Polarization and Unfairness in Performative Prediction: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

-This section empirically evaluates the proposed methods on synthetic and real-world data (including credit data \cite{perdomo_performative_2021,creditdata} and MNIST data \cite{deng2012mnist}) under semi-synthesized performative shifts.
-We run all experiments with multiple random seeds and visualize the standard error with the shaded area.
-Due to page limits, more experiments are presented in Appendix~\ref{app:addexp}.
+This section empirically evaluates the proposed methods on synthetic and real data (including credit data \citep{perdomo_performative_2021,creditdata} and MNIST \citep{deng2012mnist}) under semi-synthesized performative shifts.
+We run all experiments with multiple random seeds and visualize the standard errors.